mumo← Back

 unauthorized401noBad or missing bearer token.

-forbidden403noFeature not available on your tier (e.g., moderator_model / autonomous mode requires paid).
+forbidden403noFeature not available on your account.

 not_found404noSession ID doesn't exist or isn't yours.